-The TSP L 2040 Fund is one of the five TSP “Lifecycle” Funds, designed for investors who plan to withdraw their money beginning 2035 through 2044.
-It aims to achieve a moderate to high level of growth with a low emphasis on preservation of investment capital.
+The TSP L 2040 Fund is one of the TSP Lifecycle Funds, designed for investors who plan to withdraw their money beginning 2038 through 2042.
+It aims to achieve a high level of growth with a low emphasis on preservation of investment capital.

 The chart below shows the historical drawdowns for the TSP L 2040 Fund.
 The worst drawdown since inception was -48.4%:

 Target retirement date funds are becoming more popular investment options.
-The TSP L 2040 Fund can be compared to one of Vanguard's Target Retirement Funds, such as the Vanguard Target Retirement 2040 Fund.
+The TSP L 2040 Fund can be compared to a Vanguard Target Retirement Fund, such as the Vanguard Target Retirement 2040 Fund.

 An investment in the L 2040 Fund is subject to the investment risks associated with the G, F, C, S, and I funds.
 The L Funds can have periods of gains and losses, just as the individual TSP investment funds do.